3Squared/PeakResult/README.md

 ![Peak Result](result.png "Peak Result")

-Result is a Swift microframework providing a simple `Result` type.
+PeakResult is a Swift microframework providing a simple `Result` type.
 It is part of the [Peak Framework](#peak-framework).

 The Result type is very simple: it represents either success, with an associated value representing the successful result; or a failure, with an associated error.
 This is perfect to represent operations which can potentially fail.